TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-02-14-how-can-we-generate-unit-tests-part-3-how-to-ask-davinci-and-codex-to-get-the-right-answer.md

 title: "How can we Generate Unit Tests - Part 3: How to ask DaVinci and Codex to get the right answer"

 perex: |
-    Last week, I kicked of first post about [tips and tricks with GPT](/blog/lets-share-fails-and-tricks-with-gpt).
+    Last week, I kicked off the first post about [tips and tricks with GPT](/blog/lets-share-fails-and-tricks-with-gpt).
 In the meantime, Marcel posted a great practical piece on [GPT and solutions based on exception messages](https://beyondco.de/blog/ai-powered-error-solutions-for-laravel).
     <br><br>
-    Today, we look into 2 pre-trained models that GPT provides - DaVinci and Codex - and how to talk to them, to get what we need.
+    Today, we look into 2 pre-trained models that GPT provides - DaVinci and Codex - and how to talk to them to get what we need.
 ---

-First, lets define what pre-trained model will we talk about:
+First, let's define what pre-trained model we will talk about:

-* **DaVinci** is a text model that you know from [Chat GPT](https://chat.openai.com/).
-You can ask it question, it gives us an answer.
+* **DaVinci** is a text model you know from [Chat GPT](https://chat.openai.com/).
+You can ask it a question, and it gives us an answer.
 * **Codex** is a subset of DaVinci that is tailored for code-related prompts.
 It can help you fix, improve or complete code.
 This model is behind [Github Copilot](https://en.wikipedia.org/wiki/GitHub_Copilot#Implementation).

 Which one is better for generating unit tests?
-Intuitively, we'd say the second one, right?
-Let's try it out on practical example.
+Intuitively, the second one, right?
+Let's try it out on a practical example.

 ## 1. Prepare the prompt script